ANSR-laboratory/ANSR-laboratory.github.io/content/publication/nickerson-tool-2001/index.md

 ---
-title: 'A tool for comparison of PET and fMRI methods: calculation of the uncertainty in the location of an activation site in a PET image.'
+title: A Tool for Comparison of PET and fMRI Methods: Calculation of the Uncertainty in the Location of an Activation Site in a PET Image
 authors:
-- L. D. Nickerson
+- admin
-- C. C. Martin
+- Charles Martin
-- J. L. Lancaster
+- Jack Lancaster
-- J. H. Gao
+- Jia-Hong Gao
-- P. T. Fox
+- Peter Fox
 date: '2001-07-01'
 publishDate: '2025-02-10T18:27:28.609230Z'
 publication_types:
 - article-journal
-publication: '*NeuroImage*'
+publication: '*Neuroimage*'
 doi: 10.1006/nimg.2000.0732
 abstract: A technique for calculating the uncertainty in the location of an activation site in a PET image, without performing repeated measures, is presented.
 With the  development